miningplanet/but-x/README.md

 - [Special Thanks](#special-thanks)
 - [License](#license)
 - [Disclaimer](#disclaimer)
+___

 ### Prerequisites

-#### System requirements
+#### Hardware

-The system requirements heavily depend on the deployment.
+The hardware system requirements heavily depend on the data processed and the type of deployment(s).
+For a single chain deployment with a small blockchain or testnet with block-height up to 100.000, the following is considered as minimum requirements.

+- 2 CPU core or more
-- 512 MB or more of RAM
+- 2 GB or more of RAM
 - 10 GB disk space

 #### Software

 - Linux, MacOS or MS Windows
 - Node.js - min. v17.9.1, current dev and prod version is v19.9.0
-- MongoDB - v5.1.0 or newer recommended
+- MongoDB - v5.3.0 or newer recommended
+___

 ### Features

-- Built using the following scripts and technologies:
-- Platform independent **NOTE:** Most of the instructions in this guide were written for use with Linux and may need to be modified when using another OS
+- Platform independent
 - Mobile-friendly
 - Sass support
 - Pages/features: